Smart Dimmer Controlled by Mobile App

 - 1x 330 Ω resistor

-The main idea is to trigger the TRIAC using an ESP32 microcontroller, which is a relatively cheap device capable of connecting to Wi-Fi and Bluetooth without any external needs.
-Moreover, It features a 32-bit dual-core processor and offers low power consumption, making it a robust solution for diverse IoT applications and an excellent option for simple embedded systems.
-The development board used in the prototype is a DOIT ESP32 Devkit V1.
-This project utilizes the Espressif IoT Development Framework (ESP-IDF) to code and program the device.
-Additionally, Android Studio is used to develop the Android mobile app, which interfaces with the ESP32 and sends commands with the desired brightness.
+The main objective of this project was to trigger a TRIAC using an ESP32 microcontroller, a low-cost device capable of Wi-Fi and Bluetooth connectivity without external components.
+The ESP32, which features a 32-bit dual-core processor and low power consumption, was selected as a solution suitable for IoT applications and simple embedded systems.
+The prototype was developed using a DOIT ESP32 Devkit V1 board.
+The embedded firmware was implemented using the Espressif IoT Development Framework (ESP-IDF), while the Android mobile application was developed with Android Studio and used to interface with the ESP32 by sending brightness control commands.

-A 10k resistor acts as a pull-up resistor in the microcontroller input, ensuring stable logic levels.
-The other resistors listed in the materials are used for current limiting and protection in various parts of the circuit, ensuring that components function within their safe current ratings.
-The 4N25 optocoupler is used for zero-crossing detection and electrical isolation between the microcontroller and the low voltage DC side.
-The MOC3021 optocoupler interfaces with the TRIAC, isolating and driving it so the ESP32’s low voltage signals can safely trigger the high voltage TRIAC to switch the AC load on and off.
+A 10 kΩ resistor was used as a pull-up on a microcontroller input to ensure stable logic levels.
+The remaining resistors specified in the materials list were employed for current limiting and protection in different parts of the circuit, ensuring that all components operated within their safe current ratings.
+A 4N25 optocoupler was used for zero-crossing detection and to provide electrical isolation between the microcontroller and the low-voltage DC circuitry.
+The MOC3021 optocoupler was used to interface with the TRIAC, providing isolation and drive capability so that the ESP32’s low-voltage control signals could safely trigger the high-voltage TRIAC and switch the AC load.

-In summary, the ESP32 receives zero-crossing detection signals from the 4N25 optocoupler, which outputs a high signal when the power grid wave approaches zero.
-This zero-crossing time serves as a reference to calculate the trigger timing for activating the TRIAC via the MOC3021, ensuring control over dimming operations.
+In summary, the ESP32 received zero-crossing signals from the 4N25 optocoupler, which produced a high-level output as the mains waveform approached zero.
+This zero-crossing instant was used as a reference to calculate the appropriate trigger delay for activating the TRIAC through the MOC3021, enabling control of the dimming operation.

 Zero-crossing Detector